 There is a second type of gradual onset, which is more of a “plateau.”
 In this case, you see consistently positive results with similar darkness before ovulation.
 Not one line seems to stand out more than other lines.
 In this case, we suggest you keep tracking until you see the test line begin to lighten again.
 That day is your most fertile day, and the last positive of that cycle is your peak day.

 Still other women experience some dips during their gradual rise -- multiple peaks.
 In this case, they may see several ups and downs in the test line darkness over a period of a few days.
 They may be confused:

 Which one is the peak?

-If you have ever received two peak readings or a second lh surge in one cycle just a couple of days apart – you may have experienced multiple follicular stimulation.
+If you have ever received two peak readings or a second LH surge in one cycle just a couple of days apart – you may have experienced multiple follicular stimulation.
 What does that mean?

 In order to achieve pregnancy, a follicle (casing and egg) is released from your ovary.
 The follicle must rupture to release the egg.
 In cases of multiple follicular stimulation, your body releases the follicle, but it doesn’t rupture.
 So, the egg is not released and you are unable to get pregnant.
-Your body realizes that this has happened and so releases a second follicle a few days later.
+Your body realizes this has happened and releases a second follicle a few days later.